Buzz Solutions Team

 Buzzin’ into the New Year: A 2021 Recap

-2021 has been a tremendous year for Buzz Solutions as a wave of digitization continues to sweep across the utilities market, with regulations driving further adoption of innovation, and government funding pouring into the industry.
+The 2021 recap showed a tremendous year for Buzz Solutions as a wave of digitization continues to sweep across the utilities market, with regulations driving further adoption of innovation, and government funding pouring into the industry.
 On one hand, this year brought a range of challenges from grid-related climatic disasters to continued Coronavirus restrictions, both of which have driven a push toward the needed adoption of technologies such as IoT, AI and analytics, remote sensing and digital transformation.
 On the other hand, this year has also brought incredible growth in the space, with the passing of the Infrastructure Bill.

 The passing of the Infrastructure Bill has shown a light on the need for larger investments in maintaining and upgrading grid infrastructure, as well as deployments in innovative technology.
 Some utilities such as New York Power Authority have already publicly claimed their intention of becoming a fully digital utility by the year 2030, while many other utilities are setting their sites on similar goals of transitioning into the digital world, opening doors for huge opportunities for electrification and renewables to come onto the grid efficiently.
 With the wave of digital transformation, the need for big data, artificial intelligence and machine learning has never been more important.